gniewomir/kabar/README.md

 Set of modules and components for speeding up WordPress development contained in a plugin / composer package.

-Until version 1.0 public API of all components may be changed, and other changes breaking compatibility may be introduced.
+This project uses semantic versioning (http://semver.org/spec/v2.0.0.html).

+Until version 1.0 is out breaking changes will be introduced and API changed - a lot.
 You have been warned.

 Documentation and examples are work in progress, so I advice against trying to use it right now.
 If you are more experienced than me (very probable), you probably have your own solution, and if not, spare youtself frustration and wait for proper guide explaining how and why things are done in that particular way.